Frequently Asked Questions

 Who can use the ONVIF logo?

 Only ONVIF members have the right to use the ONVIF logo.
 The logo can be used to promote their membership and conformant products.
-The usage of the ONVIF logo must follow the logo guidelines provided by ONVIF.
-The ONVIF logo guidelines are available to all members here.
+The usage of the ONVIF logo must follow the brand standards provided by ONVIF.
+The ONVIF brand standards are available to all members here.

 What are the resources available for members?

 The Members’ Area of the website provides information relevant for ONVIF members.
-It includes information about the conformance process, the ONVIF Member Tools, ONVIF Member Portal, using ONVIF logo and profile symbols, how you can participate in ONVIF activities through committee and working groups, and on GitHub and Wush, and getting information from ONVIF e-news and social media.
+It includes information about the conformance process, the ONVIF Member Tools, ONVIF Member Portal, using ONVIF logo and profile symbols, how you can participate in ONVIF activities through committee and working groups, and on GitHub, and getting information from ONVIF e-news and social media.

 3. Technology